AdobeDocs/campaign-classic.en/help/delivery/using/personalization-fields.md

    >
    >When a delivery is part of a workflow, you can use the data from the temporary workflow table.
 This data is grouped in the **[!UICONTROL Target extension]** menu.
 For more on this, refer to [this section](../../workflow/using/data-life-cycle.md#target-data).

-## Optimizing personalization {#optimizing-personalization}
+## Optimize personalization {#optimizing-personalization}

 You can optimize personalization using a dedicated option: **[!UICONTROL Prepare the personalization data with a workflow]**, available in the **[!UICONTROL Analysis]** tab of the delivery properties.
 For more on analyzing the delivery, see [this section](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).

 During the delivery analysis, this option automatically creates and executes a workflow that stores all of the data linked to the target in a temporary table, including data from tables linked in FDA.

 Checking this option can highly improve the delivery analysis performance when a lot of data are being processed, especially if the personalization data come from an external table through FDA.
-For more on this, see [Accessing an external database (FDA)](../../installation/using/about-fda.md).
+For more on this, see [Access an external database (FDA)](../../installation/using/about-fda.md).

 For example, if you are experiencing performance issues when delivering to a high number of recipients while using a lot of personalization fields and/or personalization blocks in the content of your messages, this option can accelerate the handling of personalization and therefore the delivering of your messages.